berucha-lilly/CodeForAccessHackathon/README.md

 1. Navigate to your assigned challenge folder (`/color-contrast-enhancer`, `/accessible-form-validation`, or `/keyboard-friendly-navigation`).
 2. Follow the instructions in the `instructions.md` file specific to your challenge.
-3. Use the provided starter code to build and test your solution.
+3. Use the provided starter code to build and test your solution or create your own files and start from scratch.

 ### **3. Commit and Push Your Changes Regularly**

-- As you work on your code, make sure to regularly commit and push your changes to keep your branch updated:
+- As you work on your code, make sure to regularly commit and push your changes to keep your branch updated.
+Verify that your changes pushed to the CodeForAccessHackathon GitHub repo specifically:
   ```
   git add .
   git commit -m "Describe your changes here"